- What is implantation?

 1. Ectopic pregnancy:

-When the fertilized egg implants outside the cervix, it is called ectopic pregnancy.
-Usually, the implantation occurs in the fallopian tube when the embryo fails to descend to the cervix.
+When the fertilized egg implants outside the uterus, it is called ectopic pregnancy.
+Usually, the implantation occurs in the fallopian tube when the embryo fails to descend to the uterus.
 In the process, it can, sometimes, attach to the ovary or the abdomen.
-This type of pregnancy has to be terminated medically, and this can lead to heavy implantation bleeding and rupture.
-It, therefore, reduces the chances of conception in the future.
+This type of pregnancy can lead to heavy internal bleeding and tubal rupture.
+Therefore, it needs immediate attention of experts.
+There is always a risk of repeat ectopic pregnancy in future.

 2. Hydatidiform mole: